donohoe/alice-docs/README.md

 * `page: <page-name>`
   * Define the beginning of content for a new page.
   * If you follow this with another _title_ key, you can define the specific title for that page.
-  * There is no hard-limit to the number of page syou can have by using more _page_ keys.
+  * There is no hard-limit to the number of pages you can have by using more _page_ keys.
 * `image: <url>`
   * Embed an external image (GIF, PNG, JPG only).
 * `video: <url>`